strapi/one-click-deploy/aws-ami/README.md

 # Packer deployment for AWS EC2 "One-Click" Deployment

 This project is for generating AWS AMI Images with a Strapi project behind an Nginx proxy.
-The main purpose is to generate one-click deployment options in the [Digital Ocean Marketplace](https://marketplace.digitalocean.com/) however anyone can use this to create your own custom images.
+The main purpose is to generate one-click deployment options in the [AWS Marketplace](https://aws.amazon.com/marketplace) however anyone can use this to create your own custom images.

 ## How to use